pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-04-12-no-protein-bar.markdown

 - Line a plate with parchment paper.
 Divide the dough in half (85 g each), and shape into 2 protein bars
 - <img src='/assets/Food/Meme/No protein bar/no-choc.jpg' alt='' class='instruction-image'>

 - In a <a href='https://amzn.to/4adxMft'>small bowl</a>, microwave <a href='/misc/nuts#coconut'>coconut oil</a> for 30 seconds to melt.
-Add in <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a>, and stir with a <a href='https://amzn.to/40F2aK0'>silicone spatula</a> until smooth.
+Add in <a href='/misc/chocolate-benefits'>cocoa powder</a>, and stir with a <a href='https://amzn.to/40F2aK0'>silicone spatula</a> until smooth.
 Evenly spread on top of the bars.
-The chocolate won't look perfect or pretty, and that's okay.
-Paint the melted chocolate over the top and the sides of the bars
+The <a href='/misc/chocolate-benefits'>chocolate</a> won't look perfect or pretty, and that's okay.
+Paint the melted <a href='/misc/chocolate-benefits'>chocolate</a> over the top and the sides of the bars
 - <img src='/assets/Food/Meme/No protein bar/choc.jpg' alt='' class='instruction-image'>

 - Freeze for 30 minutes to harden.
 Wrap each bar in parchment paper or aluminum foil, and store in an airtight bag in the fridge or freezer